Career Transition Resources

 or part time positions and can lead to meaningful retirement benefits.
 At least one retired Army dentist works

-for the federal prison system so the possibilities are varied. - Non-clinical Careers in Dentistry.
+6. Non-clinical Careers in Dentistry.
 There are a number of reasons an Army Dental Corps officer

 leaves active duty and chooses to pursue a career outside of traditional clinical dentistry.
 Opportunities exist in